top of page

 Rehoming

-There are specific stipulations regarding the rehoming of Trachemys scripta species (Red-eared sliders, Yellow-bellied sliders and Cumberland sliders).
-Current regulations state that there needs to be proof of ownership prior to the regulations being in force and that documentation is to be passed to new owners.
-This includes: receipt of purchase, pet insurance, veterinary documents or microchip identification number (pre-2016).
-A transfer to new ownership can also be exchanged.
-In addition, they cannot be sold or traded for goods in exchange.
-Slider terrapins must be taken to a licenced rehoming centre or sanctuary if needing to rehome otherwise.
+There are specific stipulations regarding the rehoming of Trachemys scripta subspecies (Red-eared sliders, Yellow-bellied sliders and Cumberland sliders).
+Current regulation states that there needs to be proof of ownership (prior to 2016 regulations coming into force) and that documentation is to be passed to new owners.
+This includes evidence of one or more of the following: receipt of purchase, transfer of ownership form from previous owner, pet insurance or veterinary documents, microchip identification number.
+The animal(s) cannot be sold or traded for goods in exchange.
+Slider terrapins should be taken to a licenced rehoming centre or sanctuary if needing to rehome otherwise.
+If the animal was acquired after the date listed then contact Natural England or Natural Resource Wales for guidance.
 For further information, please click on the link below.

 Traditional Library